kawansoft/aceql-http/README.md

 Open a shell session and make sure `java` binary is in the PATH by typing

-`Java –version` on the command line.
+`Java â€“version` on the command line.

 Add `java` to your PATH if the command does not display Java version.